-GETVAL The value of semval.

-GETPID The value of sempid.

-GETNCNT The value of semnent.

-GETZCNT The value of semzent.

-All others A value of 0.
+GETVAL GETPID GETNCNT GETZCNT All others The value of semval.
+The value of sempid.
+The value of semncnt.
+The value of semzcnt.
+A value of 0.

 Otherwise, a value of -1 is returned and errno is set to indicate the error.